 In the nineteenth century, the church was in bad condition and only the nave was in use.
 Minor repairs were carried out in 1836, but a major renovation of the church began only in the 1860s.
 The tower was strengthened in 1914 due to the occurrence of cracks.
 In 1923, the church was given the rank of a cathedral.

-There are no precise descriptions of the construction of the gilded rood screen, separating the nave from the chancel.
-About its scale and dimensions, the preserved traces of the gate at the end of the nave, above the pulpit and on the opposite wall, give only the view.
-The gate gave access to the upper part of the rood screen.
-Also the stone corbels used to support screen’s structure are visible.
-Among the original equipment a beautiful, carved stone font from the 12th century and the largest stone in Wales, hollow to store the oil needed to ignite the fire, has preserved.
+Inside the church, among the many chapels that used to be in it, only the northern Keyn Chapel, originally the chapel of the shoemakers’ guild, has been preserved.
+Unfortunately, the precise descriptions of the structure of the gilded rood screen separating the nave from the choir have not survived.
+Its scale and dimensions are only shown by the preserved traces of passages to the upper gallery, placed at the end of the nave above the pulpit and on the opposite wall, as well as stone consoles used to support its construction.
+Among the original furnishings of the church, however, a beautiful, carved, stone baptismal font from the 12th century and the largest stone in Wales, hollowed to store oil needed to light a fire, have been preserved.

 Burton J., Stöber K., Abbeys and Priories of Medieval Wales, Chippenham 2015.

 Salter M., Abbeys, priories and cathedrals od Wales, Malvern 2012.

 Wooding J., Yates N., A Guide to the churches and chapels of Wales, Cardiff 2011.